Home Compare ENEL.MI vs EOAN.DE

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-The lead is spread across stability and valuation, rather than sitting in one isolated gap.
-The overall score gap is 15 points in favour of E.ON SE.
+The lead is spread across profitability and growth, rather than sitting in one isolated gap.
+Enel SpA leads by 14 points on the overall comparison score.

 INDUSTRY COMPARISON